mweirauch/micrometer-jvm-extras/README.md

 * `process.threads`: The number of process threads as seen by the operating system.

 ## Notes

-* procfs data is cached for `100ms` in order to relief the filesystem pressure when `Meter`s based on this data are queried by the registry one after another on collection run.
+* `procfs` data is cached for `100ms` in order to relief the filesystem pressure when `Meter`s based on this data are queried by the registry one after another on collection run.
+* Snapshot builds are pushed to [Sonatype Nexus Snapshot Repository](https://oss.sonatype.org/content/repositories/snapshots/io/github/mweirauch/micrometer-jvm-extras/) on successful `master` builds.